 A grand regal Medici hunting mansion in the Tuscan Countryside

-Villa Borghese, a grand mansion built in the XVI century, was once one of the twelve sumptuous hunting residences of the Granduke Ferdinando I de’ Medici, grandson of the famous Lorenzo Il Magnifico (Lorenzo the Magnificent).
+Villa Borghese, a grand mansion built in the 16th century, was once one of the 12 hunting residences of the Grand Duke Ferdinando I de’ Medici, grandson of the famous Lorenzo Il Magnifico (Lorenzo the Magnificent).

 Guests have the chance to reside in such a unique and truly special atmosphere while enjoying the enchanting Italian garden, the beautiful park, the numerous bedrooms and the large swimming pool.

-The villa is forty minutes by car from the international airports of Florence and Pisa and ten minutes from the railway station of Montecatini Terme.
-Trains to Florence and Pisa leave every hour.
-This Villa is particularly recommended to Golf and spa lovers.
-The estate guarantees an extreme level of security and tranquillity- a perfect retreat.
+The villa is 40 minutes by car from the international airports of Florence and Pisa and 10 minutes from the railway station of Montecatini Terme.

-Well preserved Pistoia is halfway between Florence and Lucca and overlooks the valley with its two towers rising up over the summit of the hill and outlining its characteristic profile.
-Daring back to Etruscan times, the town played an important role in the 12th and 13th centuries and its medieval stronghold structure is still intact, with little paved streets leading up through the houses into little squares.
-In the 16th century the city’s metalworkers created the pistol, which was named after the city – and it is now a world centre for the manufacture of trains.
+Dating back to Etruscan times, the town played an important role in the 12th and 13th centuries and its medieval stronghold structure is still intact, with little paved streets leading up through the houses into little squares.

-it is worth visiting the Piazza del Duomo and its attractive buildings, the Romanesque Cathedral of San Zeno (5th Century), the ornate & noble Palazzo dei Vescovi (‘Bishop’s Palace’).
-On Wednesday and Saturday, holiday-makers and locals alike enjoy going to Pistoia’s lively street market, with it’s sea of blue awnings and jostling shoppers.
+Visit the Piazza del Duomo and its attractive buildings, the Romanesque Cathedral of San Zeno (5th Century), the ornate and noble Palazzo dei Vescovi (‘Bishop’s Palace’), the lively street market with its sea of blue awnings and jostling shoppers.